 Look For Plantain In An Emergency –

 Here’s how easy it is to find plantain.
 Have you ever been hiking with your dog when he gets a bee sting?
 Or he rushes through a thorny bush and gets an ugly scratch?
+Or have you ever clipped your dog’s toenails and cut the quick?

 Next time that happens, find a clearing and look down.
 Once you find a plantain plant, pull up a few leaves of plantain.
 To perform instant first aid, put them in your mouth and chew them.
 Pile the mass on your dog’s injury then take a facemask and wrap it around the injury.
 Plantain is soothing, relieves pain and inflammation and fights bacteria.